 Frequent disturbing thoughts or images are called obsessions.
 They are irrational and can cause great anxiety.
 Reasoning doesn’t help control the thoughts.
 Rituals or compulsions are actions that help stop or ease the obsessive thoughts.

 Experts aren’t sure of the exact cause of OCD.
 Genetics, brain abnormalities, and the environment are thought to play a role.
 It often starts in the teens or early adulthood.
 But, it can also start in childhood.
 OCD affects men and women equally.
 It appears to run in families.

-Other anxiety problems, depression, eating disorders, or substance abuse may occur with OCD.
+Other anxiety problems, depression, eating disorders, or substance abuse may happen with OCD.

 What are the symptoms of OCD?

 Obsessions are unfounded thoughts, fears, or worries.
-They recur often and cause great anxiety.
+They happen often and cause great anxiety.
 Reasoning does not help control the obsessions.
 Common obsessions are:

 - A strong fixation with dirt or germs